jensyt/imurmurhash-js/README.md

 ---

 ### MurmurHash3.prototype.hash (string)
 Incrementally add a _string_ to the hash.
-This can be called as many times as you want for the hash state object, including after a calls to `result()`.
+This can be called as many times as you want for the hash state object, including after a call to `result()`.
 Returns `this` so calls can be chained.

 ---